Sorry, you need to enable JavaScript to visit this website.

 Response policing teams are made up of constables and a sergeant with a response inspector overseeing them.

-Response officers are at the heart of uniformed policing and will often be the first police officer many members of the public come into contact with.
+Response officers are at the heart of uniformed policing and often are the first police officers many members of the public come into contact with.

-While responding to incidents is their primary role, in doing this they will also:
+Responding to incidents is their primary role, this can include:

-• identify and obtain appropriate help and support for vulnerable people
+• identifying and obtaining appropriate help and support for vulnerable people

 The response officer needs to be competent in a range of skills and must keep up-to-date with changes in the law and policing.